 “Came to find you.”

 “Shit, I… everything’s wrong here, Derek.
-Scott’s worried about me and my … my fucking dad…” he breaks off, head shaking fast, like he can knock whatever thought’s making his voice shake that way right out again.
+Scott’s worried about me and my … my fucking dad…” He breaks off, head shaking fast, like he can knock away whatever thought’s making his voice quiver with the right movement.

-He draws back enough to meet Derek’s gaze, eyes amber and red with unshed tears.
+He draws back enough to meet Derek’s gaze, eyes amber and human-red with unshed tears.

 “And you… you look at me like you’ve never seen me spread out under you.
 Like you’ve never shaken apart in my arms.”
-Derek’s breath catches, mind shuttering against the flood of images, the want that seems to emanate straight out from Stiles and reverberate between them.
-Stiles’ hand clutches against his back, tongue licking fast over his lips.
+And Stiles says it like he has.
+It makes Derek's breath catch, his mind shuttering against the flood of images, the want that seems to emanate straight out from Stiles and reverberate between them.
+Stiles’ hand clutches against Derek's back, tongue licking fast over his own lips, making them shine.
 “What the hell am I supposed to do with that, Derek?”

 Derek feels his jaw jump when Stiles’ other hand comes up to cup it.
 His nerves are screaming out alpha want threat submit and he can’t make sense of any of this, of the way he wants to surrender to this so badly.
 He’s an alpha, he shouldn’t… no part of him should want to…

-But submission of the kind Stiles is proposing has nothing to do with rank.
+But submission of the kind Stiles is proposing has nothing to do with status.
 It’s about trust.
-And Stiles has managed to earn Derek’s trust so thoroughly in the past months that his instincts can’t seem to keep track of the fact that this alpha with his face and scent isn’t him.
+And Stiles has managed to earn Derek’s trust so thoroughly in the past months that his instincts can’t keep track of the fact that this alpha with his face and scent isn’t him.

 Stiles isn’t here.
 Stiles is still human, and is off checking his house and the school with Scott, and…